constantin-ungureanu-github/hadoop-cluster/Readme.md

 ### Errors

 * If the Ambari fails, keep hitting retry.
-With Ambari-2.2.1.1 there're some issues with the repos for CentOS.
+There're some issues with the repos for CentOS.

-* There is a bug with snappy package in Ambari with Oracle Linux, because Oracle Linux has a newer version already installed.
-If that happens, let it fail on all the nodes, and then run on each nodeas bellow.
-Go back to web page and press retry button.
-Now it should work.

-> yum remove snappy -y; yum install snappy-devel -y

-# Have fun